warpdotdev/docs/README.md

 It is a fully-native app built in Rust that renders on the GPU.
 Our mission is to elevate developer productivity.

 Note (Nov 2021):
 Currently Mac-only.
-Support for other platforms (WASM, [Linux](https://github.com/warpdotdev/warp/issues/120), [Windows](https://github.com/warpdotdev/warp/issues/204) coming soon.
+Support for other platforms (WASM, [Linux](https://github.com/warpdotdev/warp/issues/120), [Windows](https://github.com/warpdotdev/warp/issues/204) coming soon).

 Follow our [Twitter](https://twitter.com/warpdotdev) for the latest updates.
 Join our [Discord](https://www.warp.dev/community) to interact directly with other developers and our engineers.